TreeOfSelf/PandaViewAdjust/README.md

 config/PandaViewConfig.json generated at runtime

 ```
+{
+  "requiredMatches": 6, // Number of consecutive checks (20-tick intervals) that must match a configuration before applying it.
+Higher values = more stable but slower to respond to changes
+  "msptBufferPercentage": 0.15, // Buffer zone as a percentage of maxMSPT.
+If current MSPT is within (maxMSPT + maxMSPT * buffer), it won't trigger a change.
+Prevents rapid switching between configs
-[
+  "entries": [
-  //The best acceptble view & simulation distance can be at the top
+    //The best acceptable view & simulation distance can be at the top
     { // 5 or less players, 20 or less MSPT
       "maxPlayerCount": 5, //Max amount of players for this configuration (can be 0 to ignore)
       "maxMSPT": 20,    //Max amount of MSPT for this configuration (can be 0 to ignore)
       "viewDistance": 32, //What to set the view distance to at this configuration
       "simulationDistance": 6 //What to set the simulation distance to at this configuration
     },

     // ...
 Steps between

     {  //The worst acceptable view & simulation distances can be at the bottom
       "maxPlayerCount": 0,
       "maxMSPT": 0,
       "viewDistance": 3,
       "simulationDistance": 3
     }
   ]
+}
 ```

 ## Try it out